-9.2 Video Consent Form
+10.2 Video Consent Form

-Nursing Division VIDEO TAPIN NG RELEASE FORM , the undersigned, do hereby consent and agree that Spokane Community ( College (SCC), its employees, or agents have the right to take videotape recordings of me, luring the si imulation lab or other lab experience, while I am a student of the Associate Degree of lursing Prog gram and to use these for the purpose of: ducational deliberation for the students involved in the video only understand commentary t that my name and identity will not be revealed therein or by descriptive text or y. that there will be no financial or other remuneration for recording me, either for initial or transmission or playback. that the video will be deleted after the participants have had the opportunity to view and contents with the simulation instructor. • that I am at least 18 years of age, have read and understand the foregoing statement, and ent to execute this agreement. am compete am compete ent to execute this agreement. am compete ent to execute this agreement. ate below with an "X" in the box whether you agree or disagree to be videotaped.
-AGREE am compete Please indica D Note: by maisimulation so ent to execute this agreement. ate below with an "X" in the box whether you agree or disagree to be videotaped.
-AGREE Note: by maisimulation so ent to execute this agreement. ate below with an "X" in the box whether you agree or disagree to be videotaped.
-AGREE DISAGREE rking "disagree" I understand that I will not be able to participate, in any capacity, in the cenarios during the simulation clinical lab experience. ture on this document, I acknowledge that I understand the above information regarding
+Nursing Division IDEO TAPIN IG RELEASE FORM the undersigned, do hereby consent and agree that Spokane Community ( College (SCC), its employees, or agents have the right to take videotape recordings of me, luring the si mulation lab or other lab experience, while I am a student of the Associate Degree of lursing Prog ram and to use these for the purpose of: ducational deliberation for the students involved in the video only understand commentary that my name and identity will not be revealed therein or by descriptive text or . that there will be no financial or other remuneration for recording me, either for initial or transmission or playback. that the video will be deleted after the participants have had the opportunity to view and ontents with the simulation instructor. • hat I am at least 18 years of age, have read and understand the foregoing statement, and nt to execute this agreement.
+Please indica te below with an "X" in the box whether you agree or disagree to be videotaped.
+AGREE DISAGREE Note: by man simulation so rking "disagree" I understand that I will not be able to participate, in any capacity, in the cenarios during the simulation clinical lab experience. ure on this document, I acknowledge that I understand the above information regarding Note: by mai simulation so By my signat videotaping o rking "disagree" I understand that I will not be able to participate, in any capacity, in the cenarios during the simulation clinical lab experience. ure on this document, I acknowledge that I understand the above information regarding during the simulation lab experience.
+Note: by mai simulation so By my signat videotaping o rking "disagree" I understand that I will not be able to participate, in any capacity, in the cenarios during the simulation clinical lab experience. ure on this document, I acknowledge that I understand the above information regarding

-9.3 SCC Student Clinical Contract
+10.3 SCC Student Clinical Contract